Introduction to Graph Neural Networks for Machine Learning Engineers: Graph Neural Networks

-While the interaction between each node and the aggregation of its neighbors (\emph{i.e.} $\bigwedge$) does not define the GNN category, it can significantly affect GNN behavior.
-For example, the attentional networks GAT and GATv2 get flexibility from the attention mechanism of their node-to-node interactions, $\mu_{i j}$, but they use vector addition for $\bigwedge$.
-In contrast, GraphSAGE is convolutional but uses concatenation for $\bigwedge$, so \eqref{eq:gnn_form} becomes \beq \sigma\left( W ( h_i^{(k)} || \bigoplus_{j \in \mathrm N_i} \mu_{i j} ) + b \right)\,. \eeq This enables GraphSAGE to better preserve the information of each node when mixing it with that of its neighbors hurts performance.
-Section~\ref{sect:gnn_design} presents results from numerous experiments that show GraphSAGE tends to outperform the attentional networks GAT and GATv2 on low homophily graphs, see also \cite{hamilton2017inductive, velivckovic2017graph, brody2022how}.
+While the interaction between each node and the aggregation of its neighbors specified by $\bigwedge$ does not define the GNN category, it can significantly affect GNN behavior.
+When $\bigwedge$ is addition, like it is for GCN or GATv2, the sum mixes the node's features with the aggregation of its neighbors.
+This tends to improve performance when neighboring node features are similar, and it tends to degrade performance otherwise.
+On the other hand, when $\bigwedge$ is concatenation, such as for GraphSAGE, the node's features and the aggregation of its neighbors propagate separately, without mixing.
+In this case, $h_i\psup{k}$ and $\bigoplus_{j \in \mathcal N_i} \mu_{i j}$ in ~\eqref{eq:gnn_form} are separate which tends to help when neighboring node features differ but hurt otherwise.
+See~\cite{hamilton2017inductive, velivckovic2017graph, brody2022how}.

-Lastly, we remark that a version of convolutional GNNs also exist for the spectral domain, where an aggregation function operates on the eigenvectors of the graph Laplacian~\cite{bruna2013spectral}.
-Comparing with the convolutional GNNs described above, the spectral version may provide richer features, but it also is more memory intensive and does not readily extend to directed graphs nor allow predictions on unseen nodes \cite{zhang2019graph, ma2019spectral}.
+A version of convolutional GNNs also exist for the spectral domain, where an aggregation function operates on the eigenvectors of the graph Laplacian~\cite{bruna2013spectral}.
+Comparing with the convolutional GNNs described above, the spectral version may provide richer features, but it also is more memory intensive and does not readily extend to directed graphs nor allow predictions on unseen nodes~\cite{zhang2019graph, ma2019spectral}.